chengyuxing/rabbit-sql/README.md

 Make a reasonable automatic cache expiration policy to prevent data from being updated in time.

-##### entityFieldMapper
+##### entityMetaProvider

 Default：the entity field name

-All operations involving the return of entities within the framework's internal interfaces will use this function to map and match the fields.

-e.g. `baki.query(...).findFirstEntity(class)`

-##### entityValueMapper

-Default: `null`

-All operations involving the return of entities within the framework's internal interfaces will use this function to map and convert the value types of fields.
+All operations involving the return of entities within the framework's internal interfaces will use this function to map the fields and convert the values.

-e.g. `baki.query(...).findFirstEntity(class)`
+e.g. `baki.entity(class)`

 ### XQLFileManager